csvance/armchair-expert/README.md

 # Run It
 - python ftbot_discord.py
-- When the bot starts you should get a message with a link which will allow you control which servers the bot joins to.
+- When the bot starts you should see a message print to the console containing a link which will allow you to join the bot to a server.